La Masia’s lost sons: The players you might not know have Barcelona ‘DNA’

 Position: Goalkeeper

-Career path: Barcelona, Villarreal, Liverpool, Napoli (loan), Bayern Munich, Napoli, Milan, Aston Villa (loan), Lazio
+Career path: Barcelona, Villarreal, Liverpool, Napoli (loan), Bayern Munich, Napoli, Milan, Aston Villa (loan), Lazio, Villarreal

 He obviously left Catalunya and would excel for every team he turned out for.
 His cheery personality was so infectious he was a constant feature in the Spanish national side during their golden era, even if he barely played.

-Reina spent half a season back in the Premier League helping Aston Villa avoid relegation in 2020, but is now back in Italy with Lazio where he has been fighting Thomas Strakosha to be number one.
+Reina spent half a season back in the Premier League helping Aston Villa avoid relegation in 2020, before joining Lazio and returning to Villarreal.

 5. Mikel Arteta